adityadeo99/Airlines-Reservation-System/README.md

 Step 1:--
 		Start MySQL Server and Import java Database File.

 Step 2:--
 		Open Project in netbeans and add  jar file to libraries.

 Step 3:--
 		Build Project and Run home.java (Which is main java file).

-		*Great Airline Reservation System Started Successfully*
+		Great Airline Reservation System Started Successfully

 @@ To Book Flight (Customer):--

 Step 1:--
-		Go to Home Tab and Click on Register Button or Log in if you already registered .
+		Go to Home Tab and Click on Register Button or Log in if you already registered.

 Step 2:--
 		Log in by using credentials you used at the time of registration.